StarRocks/starrocks/docs/sql-reference/sql-functions/aggregate-functions/multi_distinct_count.md

 +------+----------+----------+------------+
 ~~~

-Example 1：Count the number of distinct values in the `category` column.
+Example 1: Count the number of distinct values in the `category` column.

 ~~~Plain
 select multi_distinct_count(category) from test;